 1) Why did you become an educator?

-Throughout my childhood, adolescence and college years, my parents have been inspiring, selfless and generous, allowing me to explore the world and the mind.
+Throughout my childhood, adolescence and college years, my parents have been inspiring, selfless, and generous, allowing me to explore the world and the mind.
 It has always been my goal to institute change in board rooms, or at negotiation tables, and to lead with wit and skill.
-As a teaching scholar in graduate school at Emerson College, I discovered the pure joy of watching students’ eyes light up as they became empowered to better comprehend the world around them.
+As a teaching scholar in graduate school at Emerson College, I discovered the pure joy of watching students’ eyes light up as they become empowered to better comprehend the world around them.

 It takes genuine caring and interest to unlock the full potential of others.
 You need to be able to see the big picture, to permit their brush strokes and little drawings to become the big painting on their canvas of lifetime learning.

 I have been humbled and grateful to have served as a faculty member at California Polytechnic State University in San Luis Obispo, CA for more than 15 years.
-I feel the power of my profession every day in the success of my former, current and future students everywhere.
+I feel the power of my profession every day in the success of my former, current, and future students everywhere.

 Being an educator isn’t a career; it’s a lifestyle and a decision to empower others to succeed and persevere.
 With my students’ trust and respect, I often act as an “academic dad.”
-In this role, I model, motivate and mentor the highest quality of communication, so we can change the world together.
+In this role, I model, motivate, and mentor the highest quality of communication, so we can change the world together.

 2) When and how did you discover that video would play a huge role in education?

 As an international college student in the 1990’s, I had a triple major: two formal ones in Journalism and Political Science, and an informal one in American culture.
-I emerged myself in pop culture through television, radio and gradually online.
+I emerged myself in pop culture through television, radio, and gradually online.
 This enabled me to comprehend the audience around me.
 I specifically remember the impact of the Olympic movement and the power of getting people to come together in front of the screen.

 Communicating with family and friends abroad, I discovered the power of asynchronous and synchronous communication first-hand.
 Studying abroad at the University of Sydney made this even more clear, coordinating with loved ones on three continents in three time zones.

 My “a-ha” moment came after spending a long time explaining research methods to a student one-on-one.
 They regretfully said, “I wish I would have recorded that.”
 I thought… “why not?”
 If I can communicate that way with friends and family, I should be able to do that for my students.
 There is only one of me, and there are hundreds of them.
 I can’t create more time in the day, so I needed to be more efficient, yet more impactful, so I “cloned myself” onto the screen.
-This freed up time for other vital tasks like advising and mentoring, preparing students for study work abroad, internship opportunities, job interviews and other life events.
+This freed up time for other vital tasks like advising and mentoring, preparing students for study work abroad, internship opportunities, job interviews, and other life events.

 3) You’ve done a lot of research on the impact of video, what do you believe is the main reason why educators should switch from the traditional mindset of teaching to a more technological one?

 Video feedback removes lots of barriers; it can be more personal.
 The traditional format (pen to paper) permits only non-verbal communication.
-It misses the components that makes up the key ingredients in building meaningful trust relationships.
+It misses the components that make up the key ingredients in building meaningful trust relationships.
 As the instructor you must build credibility over time- starting with the initial attention of a student and building towards more impact long-term.

 Video feedback allows individualized and personalized education, which optimizes student learning outcomes.
 It has all the qualities of the traditional mindset plus value-add.